CSTeachingTips/CSTTSite/public_html/sites/all/modules/metatag/README.txt

 * Full support for entity revisions and workflows based upon revision editing, including compatibility with the Revisioning and Workbench Moderation modules.

-* Automatically extracts URLs from image fields, no need for extra modules.

 * Per-path control over meta tags using the "Metatag: Context" submodule (requires the Context module).